10 things to do in Rome in August

 - Clothes that protect your head, such as a hat.

-- Comfortable footwear, but not too hot for your feet.
+- Comfortable shoes, but not too hot for your feet.

 Also, don't forget to bring a container of water to have on hand while you do your activities.
 Hydrate constantly so that the heat does not affect you, also, remember to sit down and rest at certain times.
 You can do the latter in a park, in a square or near a Roman fountain.